dstamen/dstamen.github.io/_posts/2016-07-25-vmware-certified-advanced-professional-6--data-center-virtualization-design-guide-3v0-622.md

 Skills and Abilities

+**Existing Content from VCAP5-DCD**

 - Associate a stakeholder with the information that needs to be collected.
 - Utilize inventory and assessment data from a current environment to define a baseline state.
 - Analyze customer interview data to explicitly define customer objectives for a conceptual design
+- Given results of the requirements gathering process, identify requirements for a conceptual design.
+- Categorize requirements by infrastructure qualities to prepare for logical design requirements.

+**New Content**

 - Determine customer priorities for defined objectives.
 - Ensure that Availability, Manageability, Performance, Recoverability and Security (AMPRS) considerations are applied during the requirements gathering process.
-- Given results of the requirements gathering process, identify requirements for a conceptual design.
-- Categorize requirements by infrastructure qualities to prepare for logical design requirements.

 Tools